Voiced by: Takuya Kimura (JP), Patrick Seitz (EN)

-Voiced by: Daisuke Gori (JP), Paul St. Peter note (EN)
+Voiced by: Daisuke Gōri (JP), Paul St. Peter note (EN)

 A brutal police officer racing in Redline.
 His real name is Hamesh Frini.

 - The Brute: Both in his ride and his personality.
 He bull-charged Miki and Todoroki on what was implied to be a mere speeding violation and attacks two reporters on-camera.
 His ride, the Gori-Tank, is slower than the others but can dig through almost any material.